getsentry/rfcs/text/0002-new-architecture.md

 This document is a living piece that is updated with some collected thoughts on what likely projects are over a multi year horizon to improve Sentry's underpinnings.

+This document is a living document representing a vision for where Sentry's architecture might go.
+For items we actually want to work towards individual RFCs will be started and the author will continue updating this document with changes.

 # Motivation

 We are running into scaling limitations on our current infrastructure and as such some larger